herbertli/Gravitational_Voronoi/README.md

 ## The client

-In our implementation, there is no flag that indicates which client is the first (or second, etc.) player.
-Rather, player order is determined by the order in which each client connects to the server, i.e., the first client that connects to the server becomes the first player of the game.
+In our implementation, player order is determined by the order in which each client connects to the server, i.e., the first client that connects to the server becomes the first player of the game.
 However, the play order (1-indexed) for each client will be sent upon successful connection.

 In addition, player rotation after each game is built in, so that each player would play exactly one game as the first one to move.
 More details on how this works are included below.